ev3rnub/CSC102_Week_2/README.md

 * 2. Added a javascript function to increment the displayed points on game.html.
 * 3. Added another javascript function to add to the number of clones if there is enough points.
 * 4. Added styles.css to style the game.html page.
+## 09/18/2025:
+* 1. added document event listener to trigger startCloneTimer() and increment points based on the amount of clones.